Best Internet Providers for Streaming in 2026

 Internet Speed Requirements for Various Streaming Platforms

 While most streaming platforms don’t require speeds higher than 5 to 10 Mbps for standard HD video quality, upgrading to 4K resolution shifts the requirement up to 15 to 25 Mbps per stream.
 Audio quality requires significantly less bandwidth, but active households will need sufficient total speed to accommodate multiple streams simultaneously.
+For example, a family of four watching separate 4K streams while downloading updates on gaming consoles will rely on high-capacity connections to avoid buffering.

-| Streaming service | HD Requirement (1080p) | 4K Requirement (UHD) | Live Upload Needs | Est. Data Use (Per Hour) |
+| Streaming service | HD requirement (1080p) | 4K requirement (UHD) | Live upload needs | Est. data use (per hour) |

 |---|---|---|---|---|